 This is an easy recipe but is fun to make and eat, and uses ingredients you probably have on hand.
 Boneless, skinless chicken breasts are excellent, but you can use chicken thighs if you'd like, or even pork tenderloin, sliced and pounded thin.

-5. Spray a George Foreman two sided grill or other dual-contact grill with nonstick cooking spray.
-Cook chicken for 4-7 minutes until thoroughly cooked to 160°F, and the coating is brown and crisp.
+- Spray a George Foreman two-sided grill or another dual-contact grill with nonstick cooking spray.
+Cook chicken for 4 to 7 minutes until thoroughly cooked to 160 F, and the coating is brown and crisp.
 Serve immediately.

 |Nutritional Guidelines (per serving)|

 |Dietary Fiber||2 g|